Graysonc07/alzheimers-gene-expression-analysis/notes/Daily_Log.md

-# 🧠 Project Log — Day 1
+# Project Log: Day 1

 Got the repo set up and cleaned it up a bit so everything isn’t a mess.
 Went through the dataset summary again just to actually understand what I’m working with instead of jumping straight in.